ODS

 Physical Fitness Standards

-Naval officers are expected to be a model of physical fitness to their sailors and the American public.
-On check-in Sunday, students will undergo a Body Composition Analysis.
-During the first week of training, students will execute a mock Navy Physical Fitness Assessment (PFA), in order to demonstrate ability to conform to Navy physical fitness standards. (*NOTE: Scores will not be entered into PRIMS)
+During the first week of training, students will execute a mock Navy Physical Fitness Assessment (PFA), in order to demonstrate an ability to conform to Navy physical fitness standards. (*NOTE: Scores cannot be entered into PRIMS)

 Physical Training Overview